 A Doctor of Pharmacy (PharmD) for Practicing Pharmacists program is available at the University of Alberta.
 This program includes one term of didactic coursework followed by additional experiential education placements that can only take place after the completion of a BSc (Pharmacy) program.
-The didactic courses in the part-time program are scheduled over 18 months.
+The didactic courses in the distance pathway are scheduled over 18 months.
 Students in the PharmD program have five years to complete the degree's requirements.
-Licensure for the practice of pharmacy does not require the PharmD degree but it will help graduates to:
+Licensure for the practice of pharmacy does not require the PharmD for Practicing Pharmacists degree but it will help graduates to: